 As in BlitzIn 2.5+, Lantern's AutoChat offers the ability to set the game console's prefix command based on the user's state relative to the chess game.
 When playing, the Tell opponent prefix is selected, so the users can send messages to their opponents without typing the say command.
 When examining a chess game, Kibitz is selected and, when observing, Whisper is selected.
 The user can still send commands by starting the input with a slash, e.g., /ping, or by leaving this option unchecked, in which case the game console will not automatically set a prefix command (the lack of a set prefix is indicated by the '>' selection).

-Send Game End Messages
+conclusion, via the Send Game End Messages option.

 /+alias gameendwin say I was lucky.